0x45dd/0x45DDA458.github.io/_posts/2020-20-12-little-research.md

 # [](#header-4)What am I aiming for?

 After the research, to determine how many of the `edu` applications found in the world have source code available.
-I would first make a GET /.git/config request to all edu addresses I detected.
-If I detect `repositoryformatversion` in the response after the request, I would save it to a file.
+I would first make a GET /.git/config request to all edu addresses.
+If I detect `repositoryformatversion` in the response, I would save it to a file.

 I needed to minimize the false positive result.
 So I needed a word that is unlikely to be in the page source but contained in .git/config